The convex core of quasifuchsian manifolds with particles: Introduction

 \subsection{The geometry of the convex core}

-\paragraph{Measured laminations}
+\paragraph{Measured laminations.}

-We refer the reader to e.g. \cite{Casson,penner-harer,otal-hyperbolisation} for the definition and main properties of measured laminations on closed (non-singular) surfaces.
+We refer the reader to e.g. \cite{Casson,penner-harer,otal-hyperbolisation} for the definition and main properties of measured laminations on closed (non-singular) surfaces as well as the topology on the space of measured laminations.
 There are two possible definitions.
-One is geometric, in terms of measured geodesic laminations on hyperbolic surfaces, with a transverse measure, while the other definition is topological, and can involve the boundary at infinity of the surface.
+One is geometric, in terms of measured geodesic laminations on hyperbolic surfaces, with a transverse measure, while the other definition is topological, and can involve the boundary at infinity of the universal cover of the surface.
 The two definitions are equivalent, basically because, in a closed (or finite volume) hyperbolic surface, any closed curve can be realized uniquely as a closed geodesic.

-A well-known fact concerning hyperbolic surfaces with cone singularities is that, as long as the cone angles are less than $\pi$, it remains true that any homotopy class of closed curves contains a unique geodesic (see e.g. \cite{dryden-parlier}).
-A fairly direct consequence is that, as for closed surfaces, any topological measured lamination (in the complement of the cone singularities) can be uniquely realized as a measured geodesic lamination.

 \begin{prop} Let $\Sigma$ be a hyperbolic surface with cone singularities, where the angle is less than $\pi$.
 Let $\lambda$ be a (topological) lamination on $\Sigma$.
 Then $\lambda$ can be realized uniquely as a geodesic lamination. \end{prop}